Why Tablighi Jamaat?

 These are extremely difficult tasks and we often face rejections and disappointments in our efforts.

-Sometimes, hardships come from Masjid Committee members, and externally pious people.
+Sometimes, hardships come from externally pious-looking people.
+We know they are better than us, they just do not understand the importance of Da’wa, an important part missing in their life.
 As long as we remain patient, this is a sign that Allah SWT is pleased with us and has chosen us to revive a great Sunnah of the Prophet (SAW) (Mujahada in Da’wah).

 Mujahadah #6 – We are often left alone with no one listening to us